Learn more about how a burning sensation in legs could be a sign of venous disease.

 Unless you’ve suffered from it personally, the thought of having varicose veins and spider veins is surely something that would make most people run in the opposite direction.
 But there are many people who have them without even realizing it, and they need to be treated before they progress any further.

-This is because when left untreated, varicose veins can lead to a whole host of other problems.
-In fact, if you’re reading this article, it’s likely that you have either experienced uncomfortable sensations in your legs or know of someone who has.
+This is because when left untreated, varicose veins can lead to many other problems.
+If you’re reading this article, you have likely experienced uncomfortable burning sensations in your legs or know someone who has.
 Perhaps you’ve seen one of our other articles on the topic or are aware of its red flag warning signs: a painful sensation in your legs while standing up, thighs or shins having a burning sensation or increased warmth, and/or itching feeling around your ankles.

 Read on to discover everything you need to know about these symptoms, their common causes, as well as how we can treat them at our clinic.